-About 95% of flea eggs, larvae and pupae live in your pets environment, not on its fur.
-So if you find a lot of fleas on your dog’s body, then there’s probably a lot more in your house.
+About 95% of flea eggs, larvae and pupae live in your pet’s surroundings and not on its fur.
+So if you find a lot of fleas on your dog’s body, then there’s probably a lot more in your house!

-Fleas can be a big problem as a dog owner that needs to be taken care of as soon as possible.
+Fleas can be a big problem, and if you think your pet has them, they need to be taken care of as soon as possible.

-The good thing to know is that there are a lot of safe and effective treatments and products that can be used to prevent and stop their spread.
-We have always included some natural remedies too!
+There are many safe and effective treatments and products that can prevent and stop their spread and some natural remedies!

 Signs and Symptoms

 How do you know if your dog has fleas?

 Below is a checklist of common signs and symptoms.
 If you answered yes to any of these questions, your dog might have fleas.

 - Does your dog’s skin look irritated, red, or have scabs?